-This slow cooker chicken liver pate is just yet another great condiment that you can do in the best kitchen appliance.
+This chicken pate is yet another great condiment that you can cook in the slow cooker.

 One thing you need to be aware of is how much pate this recipe will make.
 Typically, we share ours with friends and family.
-If you’re just cooking for yourself then you may want to quarter the amount of ingredients in this recipe.
+If you are just cooking for yourself, then you may want to quarter the recipe.

-You can check out the video on how to make this delicious pate right below.
+You can check out the video on how to make this delicious chicken pate in the slow cooker right below.
 Alternatively, you can find the full written recipe right underneath the video.

 - 1 onion, diced